heremaps/here-sdk-examples/examples/4.3.0.0/explore/ios/StandAloneEngine/README.md

-The StandAloneEngine example app shows how to use an engine without a map view while building your app.
-You can find how this is done in [ViewController.swift](StandAloneEngine/ViewController.swift).
+The StandAloneEngine example app shows how to use an engine without a map view.
+You can find out how this is done in [ViewController.swift](StandAloneEngine/ViewController.swift).

 Build instructions:
 -------------------